-We all know and love Napa, Sonoma, and Paso Robles, and that California has emerged as a new world wine region.
-Yet what you might not realize is that you don’t have to venture deep into CA countryside to enjoy vineyard spoils.
-The city of Los Angeles has a thriving wine scene that is actually a return to its roots.
-Long before the bright lights of Hollywood put LA on the map, the city of angels was the winemaking hub of the US.
-Out to reclaim its wine-making legacy are a new breed of tasting rooms, wine bars, wineries, and vino experiences in LA.
-Here’s our pick of the best places to go wine tasting in Los Angeles.
+We all know and love Napa, Sonoma, and Paso Robles.
+We also love that California — traditionally known for its dramatic coastline, towering palm trees, and Hollywood movie sets — has emerged as a major world wine region, ranking third behind Italy (1), France (2), and ahead of Spain (4).
+Together these four regions produce just over half of all the wine in the world.
+Within the US, 90% of the wine produced comes from California, with its major grapes being Cabernet Sauvignon, Chardonnay, Merlot, Pinot Noir, Zinfandel, and Sauvignon Blanc.
+While California’s wine regions are stunning, they are not the only place to enjoy vineyard spoils.
+The city of Los Angeles has a thriving wine scene that is actually (unbeknownst to many) a return to its roots.
+Long before the bright lights of Hollywood put LA on the map, the City of Angels was the winemaking hub of the US.
+Now, out to reclaim its wine-making legacy are a new breed of LA-based tasting rooms, wine bars, wineries, and vino experiences..
+Here’s our pick of the very best restaurants, bars, wineries, and tasting rooms in Los Angeles.

 Urban Wineries and Tasting Rooms

 Malibu Wines, San Fernando Valley

 An offshoot of the popular Malibu Wines, a vineyard on Mulholland Drive, Malibu Wines & Beer Garden is an immersive new winery concept in West Hills.
 Serving the Semler and Saddlerock label wine, as well as local and regional craft beer, here you can hang out in the beer garden, tour the winery, visit the tasting rooms and even schedule a wine hike or safari.